-As part of the State's Identity and Access Management (IAM) strategy, the solution will need to integrate with the State of South Dakota's standard identity management service single sign-on (SSO) which enables custom control of how citizens and state employees sign up, sign in, and manage their profiles.
+As part of the State's Identity and Access Management (IAM) strategy, the proposed solution will need to integrate with the State of South Dakota's standard identity management service single sign-on (SSO) which enables custom control of how citizens and state employees sign up, sign in, and manage their profiles.
+SSO is required to login and to enter the CMS application and to perform updates and routine edits to the Internet and Intranet websites.

-The SSO supports two industry standard protocols: OpenID Connect and OAuth 2.0 (preferred).
+The SSO supports two industry-standard protocols: OpenID Connect and OAuth 2.0 (preferred).
 This identity management will handle password recovery.
 Multi-factor Authentication (MFA) is required for all application Administrators and may be required for other users.
-Microsoft's official documentation on the identity provider the State has implemented can be found at https://docs.microsoft.com/en-us/azure/active-directory-b2c/ and https://docs.microsoft.com/en-us/azure/active-directory-b2c/integrate-with-app-code-samples.

-If the offeror is not able to fulfill this identity management standard, they will be excluded from the list.
+If the vendor is not able to fulfill this identity management standard they will be excluded from the list.